John Rock (physician): Early life

-In vitro fertilization research
+In vitro fertilization

-Gregory Pincus began his groundbreaking research on in vitro fertilization in rabbits in the early 1930s and just a few years later, announced his success in the creation of offspring via in vitro fertilization.
+Gregory Pincus began his research on in vitro fertilization in rabbits in the early 1930s and announced his success in creating offspring via in vitro fertilization just a few years later.
 With IVF already being controversial, Pincus's findings resulted in negative publicity.
 Consequently, he was denied tenure and, ultimately, fired from his Harvard position.
-Although Pincus was no longer an employee of Harvard and conducting research anymore, the results of Pincus's experiment inspired John Rock to apply the findings to human conception.
+Although Pincus was no longer an employee of Harvard and conducting research anymore, the results of Pincus's experiment inspired Rock to apply the findings to human conception.

-John Rock hired Miriam Menkin, a research technician who assisted Gregory Pincus in the rabbit IVF experiments.
-They researched and experimented for 6 years until, finally, on February 6, 1944, Menkin fertilized her first egg.
-When a procedure to preserve the specimen was not decided on quick enough, the egg had disappeared.
-Not long after, Menkin fertilized 3 eggs and properly preserved them and took pictures.
-Rock announced their accomplishment and received some skepticism and doubt from other scientists and a notable zoologist, Carl Hartman.
-It was not until a baby was born in 1978, did fellow scientists, researchers, and the public attribute the first human in vitro fertilization to Rock and Menkin.
+Rock hired Miriam Menkin, a research technician who assisted Gregory Pincus in the rabbit IVF experiments.
+They researched and experimented for six years until, finally, on February 6, 1944, Menkin fertilized her first egg.
+When a procedure to preserve the specimen was not decided on quickly enough, the egg disappeared.
+Not long after, Menkin fertilized three eggs properly preserved them, and took pictures.
+Rock announced their accomplishment and received some skepticism and doubt from other scientists and notable zoologist, Carl Hartman.
+Not until a baby was born in 1978, did fellow scientists, researchers, and the public attribute the first human in vitro fertilization to Rock and Menkin.

-In order to help women struggling with infertility, Rock's principal objective was to develop a fetus in an artificial womb.
+To help women struggling with infertility, Rock's principal objective was to develop a fetus in an artificial womb.
 He believed in vitro fertilization would help women all over the country who were infertile and could not have children.
-Rock was known for being caring, respectful and honest with his patients who so badly wanted to conceive a child.
-Towards the end of the 1940s, Rock received letters from a number of women across the country who wanted to try in vitro fertilization.
+Rock was known for being caring, respectful, and honest with his patients who badly wanted to conceive a child.
+Towards the end of the 1940s, Rock received letters from several women from across the United states who wanted to try in vitro fertilization.
 Since there were still a multitude of questions about the process of IVF that needed to be answered and technology that needed to be developed, Rock tried to convey that IVF pregnancies were not likely.

-With the likelihood of IVF pregnancies still being decades down the road, he took a step back from his IVF research and entertained alternative treatments for infertility.
+With the likelihood of IVF pregnancies still being decades down the road, he took a step back from his IVF research and entertained alternative infertility treatments.